 Who Was Don Shirley?

-African-American pianist and composer Don Shirley (January 29, 1927 - April 6, 2013) displayed immense talent at an early age, debuting in concert with the Boston Pops at age 18.
+Jamaican-American pianist and composer Don Shirley (January 29, 1927 - April 6, 2013) displayed immense talent at an early age, debuting in concert with the Boston Pops at age 18.
 Despite the obstacles of segregation, he performed at prestigious venues and earned acclaim for his work with the Don Shirley Trio, showcasing a unique style that melded classical, spiritual and popular elements.
 Largely forgotten by the time of his death, Shirley was introduced to new generations of fans with the 2018 premiere of Green Book, starring Mahershala Ali as Shirley and Viggo Mortensen as his bodyguard and chauffeur, Anthony "Tony Lip" Vallelonga.